Skip to content Skip to footer

 Whether you spent too long on the sun lounger on holiday or got caught out in the sunshine on a leisurely hike, the symptoms of sunburn can really put a dampener on any summer plans.

 And while you won’t be able to get rid of sunburn redness overnight, you can help relieve some of the more uncomfortable symptoms with some simple sunburn remedies.
-In this article, we will talk through the best sunburn treatments to relieve pain, itchiness, and swelling, leaving you feeling refreshed and comfortable.
+In this article, we'll talk through the best sunburn treatments to relieve pain, itchiness, and swelling, leaving you feeling refreshed and comfortable.

 How long does sunburn last?